Business Glossary, Data Dictionary, Data Governance, Semantic Layer, Business Terms

 Building a business glossary is an investment in organizational clarity and alignment.
 It transforms data governance from a compliance checkbox into a strategic enabler, bridging the gap between what business needs and what technology delivers.

-Start small, establish clear governance, integrate deeply with your technical infrastructure, and maintain rigorously.
-Whether your data flows through traditional databases or real-time streaming platforms, a well-maintained business glossary ensures everyone in your organization speaks the same language when it comes to data.
+Start small with high-impact terms, establish clear governance workflows, integrate deeply with your technical infrastructure through modern data catalog platforms, and leverage AI to accelerate glossary population and maintenance.
+Whether your data flows through traditional databases, cloud data warehouses, or real-time streaming platforms like Kafka, a well-maintained business glossary ensures everyone in your organization speaks the same language when it comes to data.

 Sources